-The Learning Support department currently has 126 pupils registered with specific physical or learning disabilities4.
+The Learning Support department currently has 172 pupils on the Special Education Needs and Disabilities list (figure correct May 2025).
 All pupils who are registered with specific needs have a Learning Support Plan.
 All employees are made aware of the pupils mentioned above and have access to their Learning Support Plans.
-They are expected to take account of the needs of any of these pupilswho are scheduled to be in their lessons and to ensure that the content and delivery of the material is appropriate for all the pupils5.
+They are expected to take account of the needs of any of these pupils who are scheduled to be in their lessons and to ensure that the content and delivery of the material is appropriate for all the pupils.